apranger/degenerates/README.md

 ### Free Agent Draft
   - Auction draft order will be inverse of draft order (i.e., aligned with last year's finish)
-  - Auction draft encompassing all players not on a team roster
+  - Auction draft encompasses all players not on a team roster
-  - Team budget is $300 less their existing player salaries
+  - Team budget is $300 less their existing player salaries and penalties (eg, drops after cap deadline)
   - Team must be under the $300 salary cap prior to the free agent draft
-  - Auction budget is not transferable and may not be used as a consideration in any deal
+  - Auction budget is not transferable and may not be used as a consideration in any trade

 ### Free Agent Draft - RFA
   - First two rounds of Free Agent Draft will be scripted to disposition RFAs